COVID-19 FAQ Academic Staff

 - The University of Calgary is committed to providing a safe work environment.
 The Facilities team has been paying close attention to heating, ventilating and air-conditioning systems (HVAC) and how to ensure their optimal operation in order to prevent the spread of COVID-19.

 - Health Canada and the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) have established air-quality parameters for indoor (non-industrial) environments, with specific statements on infectious aerosols.
 These standards are used as best practices throughout the industry.
 All UCalgary buildings have ventilation and air-circulation standards that currently meet or exceed these standards, including the use of MERV 13 air filters.

 - In addition to this, UCalgary maximized air circulation starting last summer based on ASHRAE infectious aerosol recommendations and continues to operate in this manner to ensure peak air quality is maintained throughout our buildings while maintaining thermal comfort.

 With the end of the provincial REP program and municipal REP bylaw, visitors to campus will not need to provide proof of vaccination.
-Visitors will be required to wear masks in our indoor spaces until the end of the Winter Term or the conclusion of the City of Calgary mask bylaw – whichever date is later.
 The University of Calgary wholeheartedly embraces the value of vaccination in keeping you, your loved ones and our broader community safe.